KILTprotocol/nextjs-sporran-credential-login/README.md

 ```

+The DID configuration is used to prevent replay attacks and man in the middle attacks, more details can be found in the [credential Api specification](https://github.com/KILTprotocol/credential-api#man-in-the-middle).

 ### Setup

-Clone the repository and go into the folder.
-You can setup a whole project from start to finish following the KILT Distillery CLI for recipe creation.
+Clone the repository and go into the folder or you can setup a whole project from start to finish following the  [KILT Distillery CLI](https://github.com/KILTprotocol/kilt-distillery-cli/).

 Now install with the following command